 In nearly all cases the information processed by the system is anonymous.

-On this site you will see buttons that allow you to share items of interest through Social Networks such as Facebook and other sites that enable sharing.
+On this site you may see buttons that allow you to share items of interest through Social Networks such as Linkedin and other sites that enable sharing.
 When launched these buttons may also create cookies within your browsers.

 You have several options to allow you to block or delete cookies that are created by this and other websites.